Residential parking rules

 You must not park on or across a driveway or prevent access to a property.
 This restricts pedestrian access and can reduce visibility for other road users.
 This includes parking in your own driveway outside of the property boundary.

 Council may issue warnings or fines.
 If parking across a driveway occurs regularly outside your property, complete the Parking issue register form.
 Provide as much information as possible on the form so that Council can assess the most effective solution.

 Parking between driveways

 You are responsible for making sure your vehicle fits in the available space.
-This includes the space between driveways, which may be too small for parking.
 If a vehicle is parked across any section of a driveway on the road, contact Council and request enforcement.
-If this problem occurs regularly, complete the Parking Issue Register and Council will assess the most suitable outcome.
+If this problem occurs regularly, complete the Parking issue register form and Council will assess the most suitable outcome.

 Council allows street parking in most local streets.
 When parking, you must adhere to the Queensland Road Rules.

 If a car is parked across a driveway, on a yellow line, or is not parked according to the Queenland's Road Rules, contact Council to request enforcement.